Fujifilm X-T1 Review

 As well as the viewfinder, the Fuji X-T1's magnesium body plays host to a profusion of external, manual controls that will doubtless draw comparisons to the Nikon Df, a full-frame digital SLR with a similarly retro aesthetic.
 And like that camera -- but unlike all of its X-series mirrorless brethren -- the Fuji T1 is fully weather-sealed.
 It's also freeze and dust-resistant.

 At the heart of the Fujifilm X-T1, right behind its X-mount, sits much the same 16.3-megapixel, X-Trans image sensor complete with on-chip phase detection autofocus pixels seen previously in the Fuji X-E2.
-That yields the same incredibly swift, manufacturer-claimed 0.08-second autofocus response time, but the ISO sensitivity range is even greater than before, thanks to refined circuitry.
+That yields the same incredibly swift autofocus response time -- Fujifilm claims around 0.08-seconds, and our in-house testing was in the region of 0.14-0.15 seconds -- but the ISO sensitivity range is even greater than before, thanks to refined circuitry.
 The X-T1 is capable of shooting at sensitivities from ISO 100 to 51,200 equivalents.
-It's not just AF that's fast, either: The X-T1 is able to shoot at a whopping eight frames per second.
+It's not just AF that's fast, either: The X-T1 is able to shoot at just slightly more than a whopping eight frames per second.

 Without any further ado, let's take a look around the Fuji X-T1's brand-new body.